Author School Visit FAQ

 *Please note: Sometimes the book that the author is out promoting, doesn’t come out until just days before their visit — or sometimes that very day.
 Therefore, the book wouldn’t be available to you (or us) until then.
 We’ll let you know if this is the case, and adjust accordingly.
 (The author may have older titles that we can get in advance and await the new one.)

 Why do we have to work so far in advance and why are there deadlines?

 SCHEDULING THE AUTHOR: Publishers schedule authors on their book tours 4-6 months in advance.
-That’s when they contact Tattered Cover.
+That’s when they contact the Novel Neighbor.
 There are a lot of moving parts when trying to coordinate all travel logistics for an author who will be traveling all over the country.
 While we don’t need to do everything 4-6 months out, the publisher needs to know that the school is committed to hosting the author, that there won’t be any testing going on that day, and that they won’t be out on school break.

 How is money collected from the students who buy books?

 Once the Order Form/Flyer has been distributed, the school collects the forms and money, then writes a single check to The Novel Neighbor for the full amount at the very end (after the event and after all post-sales).

 What happens on the day of the event?

 ARRIVAL, SET-UP & INTRODUCTIONS:

 - The author should arrive 30-45 minutes before the start time of the event.